dhis2/dhis2-core/README.md

 ## Build process

-This repository contains the server-side component of DHIS 2, which is developed in Java and built with Maven.
+This repository contains the source code for the server-side component of DHIS 2, which is developed in Java and built with Maven.

 To build it you must first install the root POM file, navigate to the dhis-web directory and then build the web POM file.